Liao civilization: People

 The formation and development of the Lower Xiajiadian culture population was likely a complex process affected by admixture of ethnically different people.
-The Lower Xiajiadian culture of the West Liao River included people carrying haplogroups from northern Asia, but there was genetic evidence of the migration of millet farming people from the Central Plains (Zhongyuan).
+The Lower Xiajiadian culture of the West Liao River included people carrying haplogroups from northern Asia but there was genetic evidence of migration of farmers from the Central Plains (Zhongyuan).
 The climate of the West Liao River valley was warmer at the beginning of the Early Bronze Age, which may be one of the driving forces for the northward migration of the Central Plains farming population.
 An archaeological study showed that the painted potteries of the Lower Xiajiadian were influenced by the Erlitou culture.
 The people of the Dadianzi site of Inner Mongolia received the haplogroup O3 from the immigrants of the Central Plains, and a Lower Xiajiadian individual was identified to possess both the maternal lineage of D4 and paternal lineage of O3-M122.
 Due to a cooling climate, part of the Lower Xiajiadian culture population migrated to the south and influenced the Central Plains.
 Among the Yin Ruins relics of Shang Dynasty, artefacts with northern cultural influences have been identified.

+Middle Neolithic West Liao River populations could be modeled as a mixture of Yellow River-related populations (50%), especially Middle Neolithic Yellow River and Early Neolithic Coastal Northern East Asian populations, and Ancient Northeast Asian-related populations (50%).
+The Middle Neolithic Haminmangha populations from the same region could be modeled as having only Ancient Northeast Asian-related ancestry.
+A 2025 study found that Hongshan populations inherited genetic contributions from three main sources: Ancient Northeast Asians (ANA), Neolithic Yellow River farmers (NYR), and Shandong hunter-gatherers (Shandong_HG).
+The ANA-related ancestry likely came from the earlier local Zhaobaogou culture, while the NYR-related ancestry was associated with the Yangshao culture and may have been introduced indirectly by Middle Neolithic farmers from the Dawenkou culture migrating northward from Shandong.
+These Dawenkou-related farmers carried about 40% ancestry from an early Neolithic Shandong hunter-gatherer lineage and about 60% from a Yangshao-related lineage.